arthurguedes375/Fields/README.md

 */

+/*
-// The BuyFields returns a Fields Object already setted the repo so you just need to run the validation(running the function .runFields())
+    The BuyFields returns a
+    Fields Object already setted the
+    repo so you just need to run the validation(running thefunction
+    .runFields())
+*/
+/*
-// You should create a file and put only the BuyFields with the imports and export it like: export const BuyFields = (data: object) => {...}
+    You should create a file and put only the BuyFields with the imports and export it
+    like: export const BuyFields = (data:
+    object) => {...}
+*/
+/*
-// And in another file use it to return the Fields Object(the BuyFields use a factory to return the Fields Object) const BuyFields = (data: object) => {
+    And in another file use it to return the
+    Fields Object(the BuyFields use a factory
+    to return the Fields Object)
+*/
+const BuyFields = (data: object) => {
     const repo: Repository = {
         user: {